davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 Checking first the apache logs, nothing interesting was found by inspecting the access logs, so the most interesting in sequence are the audit logs and then any cron execution.

-Checking the audit logs we can see 2 files matching the mentioned period, which will later be inspected.
+Checking the audit logs, we can see 2 files matching the mentioned period, which will later be inspected.

 ```
 cry0l1t3@academy:~$ find . -mtime +100 -print 2>/dev/null | grep audit